Prostate Problems Erectile Disfunction

 - African tree bark extract

-- Reduces nighttime urination
+- Some evidence for reducing nighttime urination

-- Anti-inflammatory
+- Anti-inflammatory effects

 Stinging Nettle (300-600mg daily)

-- Blocks DHT binding
+- May help block DHT binding

 - Reduces inflammation